3mdeb/news-and-ideas/blog/content/post/2024-01-31-drm-bridge-chaining.md

 Software used:

 * GNU/Linux v5.15;
-* Weston (the reference implementation of a Wayland server).
+* Weston (the reference implementation of a Wayland server) v10.0.1.

 Responsibilities for generating graphics among software were split into two parts; both use DRM system: